enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

 Dealing with a middle web-tech frameworks is another layer that needs to be maintained.
 Often, updates to these frameworks by the communities that maintain them lag behind Apple and Android, causing durations of poor function, or additional development work to fix the frameworks or establish workarounds.

 The true software environments of Swift and Java also require that better code be written.
-Better code means **less** technical debt will build up over time, automatically making it simpler to update and extend.
+Better code means **less** technical debt will build up over time, making it simpler to update and extend.

 # In summary